owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 }
 ```

-A value is either an immediate $\top$ or $\bot$, meaning that we don't need to
+A value is either immediately true or false, meaning that we don't need to
-evaluate on additional states, or a _residual_, which is like a description of
+evaluate on additional states, or a _residual_, which describes how to continue
-how to continue evaluating a formula when given a next state.
-Also note how the
+evaluating a formula when given a next state.
+Also note how the `False` variant
-`False` variant holds a `Problem`, which is what we'd report as
+holds a `Problem`, which is what we'd report as $\text{definitely false}$.
+The
-$\text{definitely false}$.
-The `True` variant doesn't need to hold any such
+`True` variant doesn't need to hold any such information, because due to NNF,
-information, because due to NNF, it can't be negated and "turned into a
+it can't be negated and "turned into a problem."
-problem."

-I won't cover every variants of the `Residual` type, but let's take one example:
+I won't cover every variant of the `Residual` type, but let's take one example:

 ```rust